-Gridley Planning Commission - Regular Meeting Agenda
+Gridley City Council - Regular City Council Meeting Agenda

-Wednesday, August 18, 2021; 6:00 pm Gridley City Hall, 685 Kentucky Street, Gridley, CA 95948
+Tuesday, September 7, 2021; 6:00 pm Gridley City Hall, 685 Kentucky Street, Gridley, CA 95948

 "Our purpose is to continuously enhance our community's vitality and overall quality of life.
 We are committed to providing high quality, cost-effective municipal services and forming productive partnerships with our residents and regional organizations.
-We collectively develop, share, and are quided by a clear vision, values, and meaningful objectives."
+We collectively develop, share, and are guided by a clear vision, values, and meaningful objectives."

-Notice of Temporary City Planning Commission Meeting Procedures
+Notice of Temporary City Council Meeting Procedures

-This meeting is being held in accordance with the Brown Act as currently in effect under the State Emergency Act, Governor Gavin Newsom's Emergency Declaration related to COVID-19, and Governor Newsom's Executive Order N-29-20 issued March 17, 2020 that allows attendance by Planning Commission, City staff and the public to participate and conduct the meeting remotely and to participate in the meeting to the same extent as if they were present.
-Comments from the public on agenda items will be accepted until 2 pm on August 18, 2021, via email to molinari@gridley.ca.us and will be conveyed to the Commission for consideration.
-The Commission appreciate the public's adaptation and patience during this time.
+This meeting is being held in accordance with the Brown Act as currently in effect under the State Emergency Act, Governor Gavin Newsom's Emergency Declaration related to COVID-19, and Governor Newsom's Executive Order N-29-20 issued March 17, 2020 that allows attendance by City Council, City staff and the public to participate and conduct the meeting by teleconference and to participate in the meeting to the same extent as if they were present.
+Comments from the public on agenda items will be accepted until 4 pm on September 7, 2021, via email to imolinari@gridley.ca.us or via the payment/document drop box at Gridley City Hall and will be conveyed to the Council for consideration.
+The Mayor and Council appreciate the public's adaptation and patience during this crisis.